RufaelDev/EventMessageTrackSamples/README.md

 generates an avail event message track of 600 seconds, with 2 second segments and slots of 30 seconds every 180 seconds.
 The avails use the splice insert command from SCTE-35

+## print_event_samples.cpp

+prints the contents of event samples (emib, emeb) etc... of an event track

 ## unittest.cpp
 Unit tests validation using catch framework https://github.com/catchorg/Catch2